la-yumba/functional-csharp-code-2/README.md

 This repo contains the code samples, exercises and solutions for the book [Functional Programming in C#](https://www.manning.com/books/functional-programming-in-c-sharp-second-edition&a_bid=c4a6909b) published by Manning.
-The 2nd edition has been updated to reflect new features in C# 9 and .NET 5.
+The 2nd edition builds on the success of the 1st edition, but has been updated to reflect new features in C# 10 and .NET 6.

 [![Functional Programming in C#](cover.png)](https://www.manning.com/books/functional-programming-in-c-sharp-second-edition?a_aid=functional-programming-in-c-sharp-second-edition&a_bid=c4a6909b)